Atrial fibrillation: Electrophysiology

 There are multiple theories about the cause of atrial fibrillation.
 An important theory is that the regular impulses produced by the sinus node for a normal heartbeat are overwhelmed by rapid electrical discharges produced in the atria and adjacent parts of the pulmonary veins.
+Non-pulmonary vein sources of triggers for atrial fibrillation have been identified in 10% to 33% of patients.
+These triggers include the coronary sinus, the posterior wall of the left atrium, the ligament of Marshall, and the left atrial appendage.

 Sources of these disturbances are either automatic foci, often localized at one of the pulmonary veins, or a small number of localized sources in the form of either a re-entrant leading circle or electrical spiral waves (rotors); these localized sources may be in the left atrium near the pulmonary veins or in a variety of other locations through both the left or right atrium.
 Three fundamental components favor the establishment of a leading circle or a rotor: slow conduction velocity of the cardiac action potential, a short refractory period, and a small wavelength.
 Meanwhile, the wavelength is the product of velocity and refractory period.
 If the action potential has fast conduction, with a long refractory period and/or conduction pathway shorter than the wavelength, an AF focus would not be established.
 In multiple wavelet theory, a wavefront will break into smaller daughter wavelets when encountering an obstacle, through a process called vortex shedding.
 But, under the proper conditions, such wavelets can reform and spin around a center, forming an AF focus.